 - with that, another cycle of emotional discomfort and resolution usually occurs

-- two days of transition are needed afterwards
+- two days of transition are needed afterward

 - a bathing facility is needed for emotional as well as physical reasons.
-For remote locations, see “bathroom” section of make for how to make a portable indoor shower.
+For remote locations, see plans for a portable indoor shower.

 The darkroom needn’t be fancy, but it must work in every way without compromise of function.
 Someone else, a maintenance person, should have the responsibility of keeping it that way.
 There’s nothing like mechanical issues to ruin a retreat.

 Yet another person, a supporter, should be available all the time to make sure you have food, basic comforts, someone to talk to for a few minutes if really necessary.
-By now you will know you are doing one of the most important things of your entire life.
+By the time you decide to do it, you will know you are doing one of the most important things in your entire life.
 Prepare accordingly.

-The benefit of short retreats is impressive but still shallow.
+The benefit of short retreats is impressive but shallow and short-lived.
 Doing a lot of them does not equal doing a few long ones.
 The law of diminishing returns combines with the frustration of glimpsed but unrealized potential to make sour punch.
-Boldly escalate the length of your retreats.
+Boldly escalate from a couple short retreats to a medium one.

 Personally, I have been stuck in a rut of short retreats.
 My goal is to retreat for 20 days (including 5 transition days).
-In 2008, in my second successful retreat, I had a hunch: in two weeks of darkness I will heal from my psychic trauma at the core.
-This will enable me to put the rest of my life back together afterwards.
+In 2008, in my second successful retreat, I had a hunch: in 2 weeks of darkness I will heal from my psychic trauma at the core.
+This will enable me to put the rest of my life back together afterward.
 I do not know exactly how long others would have to retreat to reach the same point.
-Some people I have talked to and who have been considering this for awhile seem to get hunches about it like I did.
-It makes sense that people come to know what they need the more of it they get.
+One guy I know has been considering this for awhile got a hunch he would need 3 weeks of darkness.
+I expect it’s a pattern.
+It makes sense that people come to know what they need the more they get of it.